jpablo128/lockcontroller-software/README.md

       1     0     -> somewhere in between
       0     1     -> impossible

-    open:
-        ldi limitsw, 0b00010000    ; define which limit switch to test for,  pd4 is for the 'open' limit switch rjmp sb1                    ; just jumpo to the 'open' sequence.
-Let's say that the 'open' movement is 'backward'

-    close:
-        ldi limitsw, 0b00100000    ; define which limit switch to test for, pd5 is for 'close' limit switch rjmp sf1                    ; just jumpo to the 'close' sequence.
-Let's say that the 'close' movement is 'forward'

 There's an impossible state (the lock would be both open and closed at the same time):
     pd5 = 0   and pd4 = 1